dininni8319/teambuilding-app/README.md

 ### Setup

-1. From the terminal, change to the directory where is *setup.sh*.
+1. From the terminal, change to the directory where is *setup-provisioning.sh*.
-2. Run *setup.sh* following the on-screen instructions.
+2. Run *setup-provisioning.sh* following the on-screen instructions.

 ### Run commands on the containerized environment